bradleyeckert/chad/verilog/doc/spif.md

 - `42` returns 3 bytes of boilerplate data
 - `00 04 81 0B 00 00 00 00 31 C1 80` reads 50 bytes from flash to the UART

+### Programming time

+Page programming occurs as follows:

+- Program a 256-byte page sending 520 chars out the serial port.
+- Poll the WIP flag via the UART, falls normally 2.5ms after programming.
+- The OS (Windows etc.) inserts another 1 ms (a USB frame) of delay.
+- Read back 256 bytes (512 chars) for verification.

+A baud rate of 2M BPS would give a program and verify time of 35ms per KB, or 35 seconds per MB.
+That can be supported by a USB-FS bridge chip like the $0.33 CH330N.
+Raising the baud rate wouldn't speed up programming much due to the delays.
+Production programming of flash (if you're using much of it) would be better done by a motherboard flasher like the Dediprog SF100.

 ## Boot Loader

 At power-up, the controller loads code and data memories from flash